Beach Report

 Sign up to EPA’s free SMS service.
 You'll get a text when the water at a beach near you is forecast to have poor water quality.

 EPA forecasts predict the risk of stormwater pollution during and after rain.
-The forecasts are based on rain, water quality history, sunlight, weekly sampling, and pollution reports.
+The forecasts are based on rain, water quality history, sunlight, regular sampling, and pollution reports.

-Our weekly water sampling is assessed against water quality standards for swimming in the Environment Reference Standard which came into effect in 2021.
+Our water sampling results are assessed against water quality standards for swimming in the Environment Reference Standard which came into effect in 2021.

 Forecasts predict the risk of stormwater pollution at Bay beaches.
 Beach Report forecasts are based on: